-- A. Didactic and internship class schedules will not exceed 40 hours in one week or require averaging of variable hour weeks. - B. Clinical days are 7-hour days. - a) During the end-of-semester make-up days, students can work up to 10 hours, pending approval of clinical affiliate department supervisor. - C. Students will receive a 15 minute break every four hours or a 45-minute lunch dependent on clinical site needs.
+- A. Didactic and internship class schedules will not exceed 40 hours in one week or require averaging of variable hour weeks. - B. Clinical days are 7-hour days. - a) During the end-of-semester make-up days, students can work up to 10 hours, pending approval of clinical affiliate department supervisor. - C. Students will receive a 15-minute break every four hours or a 45-minute lunch dependent on clinical site protocol.
 Lunches may not be worked in lieu of clinical time.
 Every student is required to have a designated 30-minute lunch. - D. Cell phones are not allowed in the clinical setting.
 Student cell phones should be turned off and stored in a locker or other secure place.
-Students may use their phones during breaks and lunches only. - a) For emergencies, students should know the phone number of the technologist work area; share this with family members, etc.
+Students may use their phones during breaks and lunches only. - a) For emergencies, students should know the phone number of the technologist work area; share this with family members, etc. - E. The radiologic sciences programs observe all recognized CCD breaks and holidays.
+Due to liability insurance policies, students cannot attend clinical on recognized holidays and semester breaks.

-- E. The radiologic sciences programs observe all recognized CCD breaks and holidays.
-Due to liability insurance policies, students cannot attend clinical on recognized holidays and semester breaks. - a) Students cannot fulfill missed clinical time during the fall or spring breaks or on school-recognized holidays.
+a) Students cannot fulfill missed clinical time during the fall or spring breaks or on school-recognized holidays.
 All students must be registered in an appropriate course to participate in clinical internships.
 If excessive absences occur due to extraordinary circumstances, an additional short-term internship course, scheduled during school breaks may be necessary at the discretion of the clinical coordinator and program director.
+The student is responsible for all tuition and fees associated with the additional internship.

+Due to the pandemic, incompletes may be awarded, and the student can make-up lost time due to lack of site availability and program director approval.

-The student is responsible for all tuition and fees associated with the additional internship. - F. Employment at clinical sites: At no time during the clinical assignment may the student be paid for their educational hours or be reimbursed in any way. - G. Snow Policy: If the Center for Health Sciences at Lowry is closed because of poor weather conditions, the student is not required to attend clinical.
+- F. Employment at clinical sites: At no time during the clinical assignment may the student be paid for their educational hours or be reimbursed in any way.
+Students hired at clinical sites are under the management of the employer.
+In this role, the student indirect and direct supervision policy is in effect. - G. Snow Policy: If the Center for Health Sciences at Lowry is closed because of poor weather conditions, the student is not required to attend clinical.
 This day will not be made up.
 Students can call the campus closure information line at 303.556.2401 for campus closure information.
 Occasionally, the Center for Health Sciences will be closed and the Auraria campus will be open.
-Please verify with the phone number given.
+Please verify campus closures in your student email.